Spy agencies urged to fix open secret: A lack of diversity

 Associated Press

 The national reckoning over racial inequality sparked by Floyd’s murder two years ago has gone on behind closed doors inside America’s intelligence agencies.
-Publicly available data, published studies of its diversity programs, and interviews with retired officers indicate spy agencies have not lived up to years of commitments made by their top leaders, who often say diversity is a national security imperative.
+But publicly available data, published studies of diversity programs and interviews with retired officers indicate spy agencies have not lived up to years of commitments made by their top leaders, who often say diversity is a national security imperative.

 People of color remain underrepresented across the intelligence community and are less likely to be promoted.
 Retired officers who spoke to The Associated Press described examples of explicit and implicit bias.
 People who had served on promotion boards noted non-native English speakers applying for new jobs would sometimes be criticized for being hard to understand — what one person called the “accent card.”
 Some say they believe minorities are funneled into working on countries or regions based on their ethnicity.